Translation Policies in Legal and Institutional Settings

 Languages: English: United States

-Heleen van Gerwen holds a master in Western literature degree and a PhD in translation studies from KU Leuven.
+Heleen van Gerwen holds a master's degree in Western literature and a PhD in translation studies from KU Leuven.

-Marie Bourguignon holds a master in law degree from UCLouvain and is a PhD candidate in law at KU Leuven.
+Marie Bourguignon holds a master's degree in law from UCLouvain and is a PhD candidate in law at KU Leuven.